valtimo-platform/valtimo-documentation/release-notes/major11/11.0.0/valtimo-frontend-libraries.md

   Added *documentId* to the request body of the S3 Resource(this is not used by the default Valtimo backend)

+* **Unit tests**

+  The unit tests set-up inside (valtimo-frontend-libraries)(https://github.com/valtimo-platform/valtimo-frontend-libraries) has been fixed.
+  Any tests included in the libraries can now be run using Karma and Jasmin.

 ## Bugfixes

 * **Forms upload and download**